scrapy/scrapy/docs/intro/tutorial.rst

 use some Firefox extensions like Firebug.
 For more information see :ref:`topics-firebug` and :ref:`topics-firefox`.

-After inspecting the page source you'll find that the web sites information is inside a ``<ul>`` element, in fact the *second* ``<ul>`` element.
+After inspecting the page source, you'll find that the web sites information is inside a ``<ul>`` element, in fact the *second* ``<ul>`` element.

 So we can select each ``<li>`` element belonging to the sites list with this